asc-csa/AlouetteApp/readme.md

 The current and previous roadmaps can be found on livelink for reference:
 [http://livelink/livelink/llisapi.dll?func=ll&objId=39628342&objAction=viewheader]([http://livelink/livelink/llisapi.dll?func=ll&objId=39628342&objAction=viewheader])

+## Version
+This is v0.1 of the Alouette app.

 ## Authors | Auteurs
  - Hansen Liu